stanlee321/object-removal-tensorflow/README.md

 * Fill the white holes with the [GAN](https://github.com/stanlee321/object-removal-tensorflow/tree/master/inpainting).

-* If we are going to use a still camera, we can grab a background frame for fill the white holes.
+* If we are going to use a static camera, we can grab a background frame for fill the white holes.

 The main model is `model.py` this combines DeepLabv3+  and the custom Layer.
 <div style="text-align:center"><img src ="generator_deeplab.png" /></div>